PapiLer/Reforestation/README.md

-## How do the trees get on the internet?
-They log on.
+## What do you call a dad that has fallen through the ice?
+A Popsicle.